 - Talk about the importance of putting a little aside into savings for emergencies.
 (You may need to help your student define “emergency.”)
 Even if it’s only a few dollars each month, developing the savings habit now will be important for your student later.

 - Help your student define any savings goals.
-Does she hope to save for an apartment, a car, a trip, paying back student loans?
-Does she have a timeline?
+Do they hope to save for an apartment, a car, a trip, paying back student loans?
+Do they have a timeline?
 How much will they need to save yearly?
 Monthly?

 - Talk to your student about whether a debit card or checking account make sense.
 Make sure your student knows how to balance a checking account – and why it’s important.

 - Have the credit card talk.
-If your student will have a card, make sure you discuss interest and remind your student that she will be responsible for paying – on time.
+If your student will have a card, make sure you discuss interest and remind your student that they will be responsible for paying – on time.

 - Help your student brainstorm some ways to cut expenses if necessary.
 Buy textbooks online and/or used?
 Shop at consignment stores?
 (This can be fun, too!)
 Make some snacks rather than ordering out?
 Look for student discounts and coupons?

 - Talk about spending limits and financial support.
-Will your student be earning all of her own money?
+Will your student be earning all of their own money?
 Will you be supplementing?
-If she overspends, will you give her more?
-Will she need to justify the extra amount?
+If they overspend, will you give them more?
+Will they need to justify the extra amount?
 Does the bank of mom and dad have limits?
-(Remember that one of the goals is for your student to become responsible for her money and keep track of it.)
+(Remember that one of the goals is for your student to become responsible for their money and keep track of it.)

-- Help your student work out a system for keeping her financial information organized.
-What should she keep?
+- Help your student work out a system for keeping their financial information organized.
+What should they keep?
 Receipts?
 Bills?
 Tax information?
-How will she keep it organized?
+How will they keep it organized?
 Why is it important?

 How can I encourage my student to be more financially independent?

-With your guidance, your student can begin to take charge of her financial life.
-Being in charge of her expenses will be one more step toward helping her feel in control of her life.
-As with so many new skills, however, your student may struggle or even stumble at times, but she can gradually feel more confident.
+With your guidance, your student can begin to take charge of their financial life.
+Being in charge of their expenses will be one more step toward helping them feel in control of their life.
+As with so many new skills, however, your student may struggle or even stumble at times, but they can gradually feel more confident.

-- Encourage your student to seek guidance if she needs it.
-Let her know that you are there for advice; but otherwise, let her handle things on her own – even if things seem rough or she makes some mistakes.
+- Encourage your student to seek guidance if they need it.
+Let them know that you are there for advice; but otherwise, let them handle things on their own – even if things seem rough or they make some mistakes.
 We often learn most from our mistakes.

-- Suggest that your student investigate whether her school offers a personal finance or financial literacy course.
+- Suggest that your student investigate whether their school offers a personal finance or financial literacy course.

-- As your student becomes more confident in her abilities, expand your conversations to include student loan repayment plans, and perhaps stocks, retirement and/or other investments.
+- As your student becomes more confident in their abilities, expand your conversations to include student loan repayment plans, and perhaps stocks, retirement and/or other investments.
 Help your student look toward the future.

-You may be surprised to find that your student is not only open to financial conversations, but anxious to learn what you can teach her.
-Helping your student manage her expenses and gain financial literacy is important for her future – and for your peace of mind.
+You may be surprised to find that your student is not only open to financial conversations, but anxious to learn what you can teach.
+Helping your student manage expenses and gain financial literacy is important for their future – and for your peace of mind.